samuel-book/samuel_shap_paper_1/notes.md

 * Base patient, but NIHSS = 5, pre-stroke disability = 2, estimated stroke onset time: 2 (1.5%)

-## Measuring model variation with bagging
+## Notebook 20 - Measuring model variation with bagging

 Here we evaluate the variation in model predictions (at a patient level) and predicted 10k thrombolysis rate using bootstrap models.